franxyang/franxyang.github.io/_pages/research.md

 **Affiliation:** Department of Economics, UW-Madison

 - Digitized and analyzed archival trade records to extract insights on agricultural trade patterns.
-- Developed and refined Python scripts to clean and validate the USIMC dataset obtained via AWS Textract.
+- Refined Python scripts to clean and validate the USIMC dataset obtained via AWS Textract.
-- Created robust routines to preprocess USDA GATS and PS&D data for rigorous econometric analysis.

 ---